Political Participation

 📰 Articles 9

 On January 18, 2025, tens of thousands joined the rebranded 'People's March' protesting Trump's second inauguration.
-Smaller than 2017 but more diverse, activists shift from marching to legislating and grassroots organizing.
+While smaller than the 2017 event, the 2025 marches reflect a shift from mass mobilization to strategic, long-term grassroots and legislative action.

 Beijing+30: A Critical Moment for Global Women's Rights